 Kasol to Chalal

-The Kasol to Chalal trek is a short one.
-You only have to cross a bridge, which is located 20 meters to the left of Kasol Bus stand, an alleyway on the left that will lead you to a clearing where the bridge to Chalal is visible.
+The Kasol to Chalal trek is a very short trek.
+You only have to cross a bridge, that is located 20 meters to the left of Kasol bus stand.
+An alleyway on the left will lead you to a forest clearing where the bridge to Chalal is visible.
 The current metal truss bridge used to be a shaky suspension bridge in the early days.
-After crossing the bridge, the marked trail takes you towards Chalal village on your right.
-If you continue on the trail for 20 or so minutes, you will see small homestays and campsites.
+After crossing the bridge, the marked trail takes you through beautiful greenery with gushing streams of river adjacent to it.
+If you continue on the trail for 20 minutes, you will see small homestays and campsites.

 Chalal to Rasol

-The trek to Rasol passes through Chalal and it takes approximately 3 hours to reach the village of Rasol, the trail to Rasol can be identified easily as it is frequently marked throughout the trek.
+The trek to Rasol passes through Chalal and it takes approximately 3 hours to reach the Rasol village.
+The trail to Rasol can be identified easily, as it has marked directions throughout the trek.
 However, if you feel lost during your hike, ask the campsite owners in Chalal for directions.
-The trail to Rasol from Chalal is steep at certain places, however, it is doable even for rookies.
+The trail is steep at certain places, however, it is doable even for rookies.

 Chalal to Katagla

 The trek from Kasol to Katagla passes through Chalal.
-I’ll tell you the easiest way to reach Katagla from Chalal, follow the river, not maniacally.
-The route to Katagla goes along the Parvati river, and it takes around 40 minutes to reach Katagla from Chalal and is full of natural flora and fauna.
+The easiest way to reach Katagla is to follow the river.
+The route to Katagla goes along the Parvati River, and it takes around 40 minutes to reach Katagla from Chalal.

 Homestays in Chalal

 The temperature of Chalal stays pleasant throughout the year because it is completely covered by forest on all sides and no vehicular movement troubles your peace.
-The temperature varies between 15-8 C from day to night in the winters and 30 – 25 C in summers.
+The temperature varies between 8-15 degree C from day to night in the winters and 30 – 25 degree Celsius in the summer season.

-Chalal over the years has become the hub for Psychedelic parties in the Parvati Valley due to its remote location.
-The drop and pop nature of these parties demand a place that serves as a quiet location.
-The parties take place deep inside the forests of Chalal and loud Psy music can be heard all across the valley.
+Chalal, over the years has become the hub for psychedelic parties in the Parvati Valley due to its remote location.
+The drop and pop culture of these parties demand a place that serves as a quiet location.
+The parties take place deep inside the forests of Chalal and loud psychedelic music can be heard all across the valley.
 A lot of foreigners take part in such parties.
 However, due to crackdown by local administration and annoyed villagers, the parties take place further deep inside the forest.

 Winter in Chalal